Destinations covered: Ukhimath (Kedarnath), Pandukeshwar (Badrinath), Kharsali (Yamunotri), Mukhwa (Gangotri)

-The idol of Lord Kedar/Lord Shiva is brought to Ukhimath.
-Ukhimath gets its name from Ushamath, named after demon Banasur’s daughter Usha who married Lord Krishna’s grandson Anirudh here.
-The idols of Lord Kedar and Lord Madhyameshwar are brought here in an elaborate procession every year and worshipped for six months during the winter season.
+The winter seat of Lord Kedarnath and Madhyamaheshwar, Ukhimath is the perfect place for travellers looking for peace and spirituality.
+The idols of Lord Kedar and Madhyameshwar are brought here in an elaborate procession every year and worshipped for six months during the winter season.

-Pandukeshwar is where the Pandvas prayed to Vasudeva and where the Udhava idol, the emissary of Lord Badri is worshiped during winters.
-The holy procession for the opening of the temple starts from here and the idol of Udhava is carried along from here.
+Pandukeshwar is where the Pandavas prayed to Vasudeva and where the Udhava idol, the emissary of Lord Badri, is worshiped during winters.
+The holy procession for the opening of the temple starts from here, and the idol of Udhava is carried along from here.
 This place is also known as Yogadhayana Badri.
-The temple each for the Lord Kuber and the khsetrapal Ghantakarn are also situated here.
+The temple, each for the Lord Kuber and the khsetrapal Ghantakarn are also situated here.

-While Yamuna lives at Kharsali in the winters, Goddess Ganga is brought to Mukhwa, a small village on the banks of Bhagirati near Harsil.
-Mukhwa is a place where Chaman Rishi took rest with Pandva prince Bheem when he was coming to light the holy fire at an Ashwamegha Yagna.
+While the Yamuna lives at Kharsali in the winters, Goddess Gangotri is brought to Mukhwa, a small village on the banks of Bhagirathi near Harsil.
+Mukhwa is a place where Chaman Rishi took rest with Pandava prince Bhima when he was coming to light the holy fire at an Ashwamegha Yagna.